-We recommend for the start to use examples from the website: http://2revive.eu/success-storybook/ and take advantage of the story of entrepreneurs who are known today and who have previously struggled with various problems and still succeeded.
-Also, if the mentor personally experienced a previous business failure, it will make it easier for the mentee to open up and reach the third transformation stage as soon as possible.
+We recommend, for a start, to use examples from the website: http://2revive.eu/success-storybook/ and take advantage of the story of entrepreneurs who are known today and who have previously struggled with various problems and still succeeded.
+Also, if the mentor personally experienced a previous business failure, it will make it easier for the mentee to open and reach the third transformation stage as soon as possible.